How faithful is the BBC's His Dark Materials series to the books?

 Benjamin De Ruyter and Mrs Coulter

-Now most of this did not happen in the book – yes, Benjamin’s death was the first prediction made with using the alethiometer, but the circumstances were different.
+Now, most of this did not happen in the book – at least not in this way.
+Yes, Benjamin’s death was the first prediction made using the alethiometer, but the circumstances were different.
 Benjamin did not enter Mrs Coulter’s property– he obtained the information about the whereabouts of the children after catching three Gobblers in Clerkenwell and he died falling from a staircase while on the run from figures at the Ministry of Theology at White Hall – where he and fellow Gyptians were spying on Boreal.
 We don’t see the action happen in the book either – it’s merely described to Lyra after the fact by another Gyptian who had survived the ordeal, Jacob Huisman.

 We also see a few extra scenes involving Mrs Coulter in this episode – including one where she daringly walks along a wall, and toys with the spy-fly – a mysterious buzzing device she sends to spy on Lyra.
 The scene in which Lyra and Farder Coram spot the spy-fly once it has been set on them happens the same in the show as it does in the book.